The collections of the National Jazz Archive are comprehensive and ever-expanding, and provide a unique resource for jazz researchers and enthusiasts.

 We will also be able to advise you regarding the location of any material in which you are interested.

 We are often asked about jazz music recordings.
 This is not within the remit of the National Jazz Archive, but recordings can be found within the British Library's world-famous collection of commercial disks, tapes of radio broadcasts, and rare or unpublished recordings.
-More information about their collection can be found here.

 Please note that the materials in the Archive are available for reference only.
 You are welcome to read or examine any item that we hold, but these may not be taken out of the Archive.

 The Archive holds many thousands of photos taken by musicians, professional photographers and enthusiasts, of musicians performing in clubs, festivals and concerts, and offstage.

 Our photographic collections include those taken by Brian Foskett, Brian O'Connor, George Webb, Dennis Williams and others.
 We also have online copies of photographs by the influential John 'Hoppy' Hopkins, taken during the 1960s counter-culture revolution.

 Several hundred photographs were scanned and digitised as part of the Heritage Lottery Fund project The Story of British Jazz, and can be viewed in our photograph collections.

 We also continue to catalogue and scan new collections that we have received since the end of the project.

 Louis Armstrong relaxing backstage at the Finsbury Park Astoria, London, in 1962

 Photograph by Brian Foskett